Labels for Storage Bins, Bags and Baskets

 I am covering every item category I can think of so that every item has a home.
 I even bought extra bins in each size so that as I acquire new things or rearrange items, I have a bin ready for service. :-)

-Without labels, I know in the future, in my haste, I would just toss things into boxes and tell myself, I will remember what box I placed it in.
+Without adding labels to the outside of storage containers, I know in the future, in my haste, I would just toss things into boxes and tell myself, I will remember what box I placed it in.
 Well, we all know that never happens.
+Labels work!

 Labels are the most important detail when it comes to getting and then more importantly… staying organized!
 I hope this is true for me. :-) Clutter is way too stressful and time consuming to eliminate.